ikrima/gamedevguide/content/ue4guide/build-guide/ubt/misc-helpful-tipsdebugging.md

 Build steps can use $(EngineDir),$(ProjectDir), $(TargetName),$(TargetPlatform), $(TargetConfiguration),$(TargetType), $(ProjectFile).

-In your Build.cs/Target.cs files, you can call `csharp>Utils.ExpandVariables(MyStringWithVars)` to expand the build/project variables in your own string
+In your Build.cs/Target.cs files, you can call `#!csharp Utils.ExpandVariables(MyStringWithVars)` to expand the build/project variables in your own string

 ## Debugging compile flags & link switches